-Asian Handicap betting is similar to regular Handicap betting, giving a hypothetical advantage or disadvantage to the teams playing.
+Asian Handicap betting is similar to regular Handicap betting, in which a hypothetical advantage or disadvantage is given to one of the teams playing.

-Example number two: Chelsea vs Man Utd.
-An even match where you can reduce the risk by reducing the classic 1X2 betting model to two outcomes by playing on Asian Handicap 0.
-You’ll win, if the team you bet on wins the game.
-If the match ends in a draw, you will get your money back just like when you’re betting on ‘Draw no bet’.
+Another example of using Asian Handicap is when two even teams come together.
+If Chelsea were to play Tottenham, you can reduce the risk of a classic 1X2 betting model to two outcomes by playing on Asian Handicap 0.
+If the team you bet on wins the game then you’ll win.
+If the match ends in a draw, you’ll get your money back just like when you’re betting on ‘Draw no bet’.

 Check out our quick guide on Asian handicap lines for more examples.